Kenta Kobashi: 1993

 By 1993, the Super Generation Army had become less and less relied to the feud with Tsuruta, after the latter had to temporarily step away from the ring, and later, the entirety of the higher-card division of AJPW.
 Misawa, the leader of the Super Generation Army, had become the most popular wrestler in AJPW, and one of the leading candidates for the most popular wrestler in all of Japan.
 During this time, Misawa had won and defended the Triple Crown Heavyweight Championship more times than anyone prior to him in one reign.
 Kawada and Taue would become more distant from the Super Generation Army after they had formed a temporarily partnership from their rivalry, which spanned from their inner-conflicts in the stable to Taue's defection to Tsuruta-gun; this would culminate in the creation of the Holy Demon Army (聖鬼軍, Sei Ki Gun).
 Likewise, Kobashi became Misawa's main tag partner in the middle of the year when Kawada became Misawa's main rival.

 Kobashi gained his first singles victory over a former Triple Crown Heavyweight Champion, when he defeated Terry Gordy in May of that year in Sapporo.
-The match, and the subsequent ones also featuring the three other company "Heavenly Kings" (プロレスの四天王, Puroresu no shiten'nō) of Misawa, Kawada and Taue, against their foreign foes (Hansen, Steve Williams and Dan Spivey respectively), marked a shift in the guard for AJPW and their main event scene.
+The match, and the subsequent ones also featuring the three other company "Heavenly Kings" of Misawa, Kawada and Taue, against their foreign foes (Hansen, Steve Williams and Dan Spivey respectively), marked a shift in the guard for AJPW and their main event scene.
 Heralded by Baba and coined by journalist Shoichi Shibata, who'd borrow it from the Buddhist concept of the same name, each of the kings would become the four big national faces of AJPW, and would be heavily featured on magazines and other media as such.
 On July 29, he faced Stan Hansen in a singles match, which Hansen won.
 The match was considered a superior match to the main event: a Triple Crown Heavyweight Championship match between Misawa and Kawada.
 It also was Kobashi's first singles match to be awarded five stars by the Wrestling Observer Newsletter's Dave Meltzer.
 On August 23, Kobashi was targeted with the first ever of Steve Williams' Homicide Backdrop suplexes, which was responded with the crowd of gasps of horror, with Misawa commenting that he thought for a second that Kobashi had died.
 In a match a week later between Kobashi and Williams, which has since been acclaimed, Williams defeated Kobashi using three Homicide Backdrops, the last of which using a bridging pin after the other two had been kicked out of previously.
 Williams shook Kobashi's hand after the match, and awarded him with applause.
 On December 3, 1993, Kobashi gained his first pinfall over Kawada, won his first World's Strongest Tag Determination League, and won his first World Tag Team Championship with Misawa.